 If I was to start all over again with my natural hair, I would use this exact guide to get me started.
 I hope you find this post helpful, it is a compilation of my top 4C Hair Care Tips from several years of being natural and tons and tons of research.

-Here is a detailed guide on how to grow long, healthy 4C hair.
+Here is the detailed guide on how to grow long, healthy natural 4C hair.

 Start from the basics

 - Understand your hair type, hair porosity and the basic science of hair growth and damage

 - Understand what your hair needs to thrive: (i) proper nutrition (ii) adequate moisture (iii) Proper Handling

 - Create a simple hair care routine that is within your budget, and fits well with your lifestyle